ashokkumar2005/User-Management-Notes-Backend-API/README.md

 ---

-# ⚙️ Environment Variables
+# 🔐 Environment Variables

-Create a `.env` file in the root folder.
+Create a `.env` file in the root directory:

 ```
 PORT=5000